 This system provides the opportunity for all schools to participate while also stimulating those who have incorporated chess into their activities or want to increase its importance.

 When a team classifies and classifies for the on-site final, the country pays the costs of the trip and stays for its teams in Dubai and ensures the visibility of their presence ensures the Expo.

 2.4.
 Participants per team

-Each team will be composed of: 7 first-team players
+Each team is composed of:

 and an adult delegate responsible for the team during the whole competition.